History

 Since then ministers have given us various guidance regarding how we should work within the higher education sector to safeguard fair access:

-- Original guidance letter from Secretary of State for Education and Skills (October 2004)
+- original guidance letter from Secretary of State for Education and Skills (October 2004)

-- Guidance letter on minimum bursary requirements from Minister of State for Higher Education and Intellectual Property (July 2009)
+- guidance letter on minimum bursary requirements from Minister of State for Higher Education and Intellectual Property (July 2009)

-- Letter from Secretary of State for Innovation, Universities and Skills, to OFFA and HEFCE on how institutions might combine their widening participation and fair access policies (May 2008)
+- letter from Secretary of State for Innovation, Universities and Skills, to OFFA and HEFCE on how institutions might combine their widening participation and fair access policies (May 2008)

-- Guidance from BIS Ministers asking us to focus more sharply on outcomes rather than inputs (February 2011)
+- guidance from BIS Ministers asking us to focus more sharply on outcomes rather than inputs (February 2011)

-- The 2011 higher education White Paper, Students at the Heart of the System (June 2011)
+- the 2011 higher education White Paper, Students at the Heart of the System (June 2011)

-- Correspondence between BIS Ministers, OFFA and HEFCE on developing a national strategy for access and student success (2012 to 2013)
+- correspondence between BIS Ministers, OFFA and HEFCE on developing a national strategy for access and student success (2012 to 2013)

 Want to know more?